-Learning Management System Usage: Students will take on-line formative assessments in Canvas.
-Before leaving for the day, I will scan in the notes from that day's lecture and post them in Canvas.
+Learning Management System (LMS) Usage: Students will take on-line formative assessments in Canvas.
+Before leaving for the day, I make every effort to post the notes from that day's lecture.
 I also will post keys and handouts.
-In addition, any outside resources that I find beneficial will be housed in Canvas for student reference, including course videos.
+In addition, outside resources that I find beneficial will be housed in Canvas for student reference, including course videos.
 The Canvas gradebook will be set up to calculate current averages.
 Course evaluations will also be administered via Canvas.